Why It Develops & What To Do About It

 - a reduction in the number of daily walks the dogs gets or a stopping of daily walks altogether (which only serves to heighten a dog’s anxiety levels);

-- constantly over-compensate for their dog’s behavior, possibly catering to the dog to the point of causing strained relationships with family members and even friends not wanting to be around the family dog.
+- constantly over-compensating for their dog’s behavior, possibly catering to the dog to such extremes that relationships with family members and even friends become strained due to them not wanting to be around the family dog.

 Self-Preservation Instincts Gone Overboard